microsoft/microsoft-ui-xaml-specs/active/progress/ProgressRing.md

 reason it's necessary for a caller to catch an exception from an API, call that out with an explanation either here or in the Examples -->

-With the addition of a determinate mode of ProgressRing, the ShowPaused and showError properties that ProgressBar already has should be aligned in ProgressRing.
+With the addition of a determinate mode of ProgressRing, the ShowPaused and ShowError properties that ProgressBar already has should be aligned in ProgressRing.
 ProgressRing can be used in scenarios where progress is paused, or an error occured during the process.

-The IsIndeterminate property of ProgressRing will default to True for back compatability.

 # API Notes
 <!-- Option 1: Give a one or two line description of each API (type